NL-BioImaging/biomero/README.md

 ## Workflow metadata via descriptor.json
 A lot of the automation in this library is based on metadata of the workflow, provided in the source code of the workflow, specifically the [descriptor.json](https://github.com/TorecLuik/W_NucleiSegmentation-Cellpose/blob/v1.2.7/descriptor.json).

-For example, the Omero script UI can be generated automatically, based on this descriptor.
+For example, the OMERO script UI can be generated automatically, based on this descriptor.
 And also, the Slurm job script can be generated automatically, based on this descriptor.

 This metadata scheme is (based on) Cytomine / BIAFLOWS, and you can find details of it and how to create one yourself on their website, e.g. this [Cytomine dev-guide](https://doc.uliege.cytomine.org/dev-guide/algorithms/write-app#create-the-json-descriptor) or this [BIAFLOWS dev-guide](https://neubias-wg5.github.io/developer_guide_add_new_workflow_to_biaflows_instance.html).